mstksg/inCode/copy/entries/backprop-intro.md

 1. To train our network, we move in the opposite direction of our gradient.
     That means `net0 - 0.02 * gr` -- we subtract the gradient (scaled by 0.02,
     a learning rate, to ensure we don't overshoot our goal) from our network.

+    Recall that we implemented scaling and subtraction of `Net`s when we wrote its `Num` and `Fractional` instances earlier.

 2. To compute our gradient, we use `gradBP`: